git-bug/git-bug/doc/md/git-bug.md

 ### Options

 ```
   -h, --help   help for git-bug
-      --non-interactive   Do not ask for user input
 ```

 ### SEE ALSO